Online Graph Topology Learning from Matrix-valued Time Series: Experiments

-Figures \ref{fig: rmsd_aug} and \ref{fig: Average_one_step_prediction_error_aug} show the convergence of $\AN$ estimations of both procedures.
-Moreover, for the high-dimensional procedure, the step size $\eta$ determines the convergence speed.
-Especially, we can see from Figure \ref{fig: rmsd_aug} that the RMSD of the high-dimensional procedure with $\eta = 5\times10^{-6}$ decreases the most quickly for the first $100$ iterations, after which it starts to slow down and decrease more slowly than the RMSDs of the other two step sizes.
-For the low-dimensional procedure, when its estimator is available, the RMSD decreases very fast, and it shows the trend to keep decreasing for larger sample size.
-Nevertheless, the estimator of the low-dimensional procedure performs worse than the Lasso estimators in the sense of the prediction of unseen data, as shown in Figure \ref{fig: Average_one_step_prediction_error_aug}.
-This is likely linked with the fact that the selection procedure updates the regularization parameter of the Lasso estimator towards the direction that minimizes the one step prediction error \eqref{eq: pred_err_aug}.
-The larger standard deviation is due to the larger magnitude of low-dimensional estimator, contrast to the Lasso estimator which is regularized by the $\ell_1$ norm.
-This can also be observed in the scales of the $y-$axis in Figures \ref{fig: Est_init_aug} - \ref{fig: Est_last_aug}.
+Figure \ref{fig: rmsd_aug} shows the evolutions of estimator errors of the true coefficient $A$.
+Overall, {\CM it can be seen} that the step size $\eta$ influences the convergence speed of the high-dimensional estimators.
+Specifically, the RMSD of the high-dimensional estimator with $\eta = 5\times10^{-6}$ converges the most quickly for the first $200$ samples, after which it starts to slow down and decrease more slowly than the RMSDs of the other two step sizes.
+For the low-dimensional estimator, when it is available, the RMSD decreases very fast and faster in higher dimension than those of high-dimensional estimators.
+This was expected, because the regularization in the high-dimensional estimator will cause bias, while the low-dimensional estimator is consistent as {\CM shown} in Theorem \ref{prop: asymptotics new OLS} and the comments below.

+The impact of the step size is not significant in terms of the prediction error as shown in Figure \ref{fig: Average_one_step_prediction_error_aug}., possibly because the latter aggregates the estimator error of $A$ with other quantities such as the samples and the estimator error of trend.
+Besides, it shows that the prediction error of the low-dimensional estimator is worse than that of the high-dimensional one.
+This follows the fact that the estimator error of the former is worse almost all the time during the testing period, even though it starts to descend faster at the end.